kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 3, Day 340**

 My wife finally succumbed to the kids.
-The teenagers are going starting next year, but they're going with an experienced huntsman.
+The teenagers are going starting next year, but they're going with two experienced huntsman.
 It will be six months long before they'll return.

 **Year 3, Day 344**